AhmedHegazy121/Portfolio/README.md

    ,Google Analytics G4
    ,icrosoft office (Word, PowerPoint, Outlook)

-I am an aspiring data analyst with a strong background in data analytics and proficiency in SQL server, Excel, Power BI, Tableau, and Python.
-I am seeking a data analyst internship where I can leverage my technical skills and passion for Analysis and problem solving to support the company's role as a trusted source of information.
-I possess strong decision-making and problem-solving abilities, with a keen eye for detail and a highly organized approach to work.
-I am adept at managing relationships with both internal and external stakeholders and have excellent communication skills, enabling me to present complex data in a clear and comprehensible manner.
 #  Education and Certifications

 Nile Higher Institute Bachelor of Management Information 2016–2019